ork-a/movie_lottery/README.md

-# movie_lottery
+# movie_lottery // Python 3.4.3
 first own project, exercise with classes + IMDB web scrapping

 How to:
 DL all files and launch UI.py.

 WIP
-App for undecided people who managed to choose movies they want to watch, but are not able to choose from their list one movie for the evening.
+App for undecided people who managed to choose whole bunch of movies they want to watch... but are not able to choose from their list ONE movie for the evening.
+Maybe it'll save some relationships from utter ruin. ;)

 So far:
 - read and save from/to .csv,